 12:35 p.m. - Scotland Yard revises the number of blasts down to four, three in the underground system and one on a bus.
 Originally, there were thought to be six separate attacks.

-July 13, 2005 - Three of the four suicide bombers are identified as Shahzad Tanweer (Aldgate), Hasib Hussain (Tavistock Square), and Mohammed Sadique Khan (Edgeware Road).
+July 13, 2005 - Three of the four suicide bombers are identified as Shahzad Tanweer (Aldgate), Hasib Hussain (Tavistock Square), and Mohammed Sadique Khan (Edgware Road).

-July 14, 2005 - The fourth bomber is identified as Germain Morris Lindsay, responsible for the King's Cross/Russell Square attack.
+July 14, 2005 - The fourth bomber is identified as Germaine Morris Lindsay, responsible for the King's Cross/Russell Square attack.